critterandguitari/ETC_Manual/manual.md

 The right column includes:

 -   Thumbnails of the several most recent screen grabs.
--   ETC’s current IP address, in case the USB Wi-Fi dongle is in use.
+-   ETC’s current IP address, in case the USB WiFi dongle is in use.
     (For more information, see chapter four.)
 -   How much of ETC’s memory (RAM) is currently being used.
 -   Any connected and recognized USB MIDI devices (if applicable).